Dr Chris Hartley CPsychol, BSc (Hons.), MSc, PhD, AfHEA

-Still a competitive rower, Chris has an extensive background as a cyclist, having competed both nationally as a Downhill Mountain Biker and performance-supported sprint track cyclist.
+Still a competitive rower and volunteer strength and conditioning coach, Chris has an extensive background as a competitive cyclist, having competed both nationally as a Downhill Mountain Biker and track cyclist.
 Accordingly, Chris’ applied, educational, research, and athletic experiences means he has a rich array of skills and knowledge when it comes to understanding the human factor behind performance.

 Alban Dickson MSc, BSc, MBPsS